 PS I'd like to say it's Alfred's day off, but really my bedroom hasn't been cleaned in a long time.

-PPS I have discovered that having a bedroom where every wall, ceiling, carpet and fixtures are 80's salmon pink is not really conducive to healing or sanity.
-If I go postal or start writing REDRUM all over the blog, blame the salmon colour scheme.
+PPS I have discovered that having a bedroom where every wall, ceiling, carpet and fixtures are 80's salmon pink is not really conducive to healing or my mental health.
+If I start writing REDRUM all over the blog, blame the salmon colour scheme.
 The 80's really do have a lot to answer for.